BerkeleyAutomation/FETCH_CORE/README.md

 Quick start:

-- Install via `python setup.py develop`.
-(The `develop` argument means you can change the code here and see the updates immediately reflected in the code rather than re-installing.)
+- Install via `python setup.py develop`, so that you can change code here and see the updates immediately reflected rather than re-installing the package.

 - Use the skeleton code provided in `fetch_core/skeleton.py`.
 This provides minimum functionality to access all relevant parts of the code.
+For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge, but don't use that.

 - Start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.
 The `examples/` directory has other example code usage and screenshots of the Fetch in action.

-- For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge.

 TODOs: